umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/product-adapters.md

 ---
-title: Product Adapters
 description: Converting product sources into understandable products for Vendr, the eCommerce solution for Umbraco
 ---

+# Product Adapters

-The role of a Product Adapter in Vendr is to provide an interface between a product information source (which by default will be an Umbraco node) and convert it into a standardized format such that Vendr doesn't need to be tied to that source.
+The role of a Product Adapter in Vendr is to provide an interface between a product information source and convert it into a standardized format.
+This is done to prevent the need for Vendr to be tied to that source.

 What this means for developers is that Product Adapters allow you to hook in alternative product information sources that may not be Umbraco node based.
-For example, you may hold your product information in a third party database table, and so a custom Product Adapter would provide a means for Vendr to interface with that custom data in the same way as it would the default Umbraco node data source.
+You may hold your product information in a third party database table.
+A custom Product Adapter would then allow Vendr to interface with that custom data in the same way it would the default Umbraco node data.

 ## Example Product Adapter